wasny0ps/Damn-Vulnerable-DeFi/Challenges/Free Rider/README.md

 Flash swaps are a concept primarily associated with decentralized finance platforms built on blockchain technology, particularly Ethereum.
-They are a specialized form of smart contract interaction that allows users to borrow and repay assets within a single transaction without requiring collateral, as is typical in many other DeFi lending protocols.
+They are a specialized form of smart contract interaction that **allows users to borrow and repay assets within a single transaction without requiring collateral**, as is typical in many other DeFi lending protocols.

 Here's how flash swaps generally work: